 English majors gain new perspectives, whether they are studying Shakespeare in London or eco-criticism in Sydney.
 English majors can also receive elective credit while studying at a number of NYU global locations, including Abu Dhabi, Accra, Buenos Aires, Florence, Prague, Madrid, and Tel Aviv.
-In order to ensure that your study abroad plans are in accordance with proper progression towards the completion of the English major, please consult with Prof. Nicholas Boggs (Director of Student Research and Advisement) during the semester prior to the one you wish to study abroad.
+In order to ensure that your study abroad plans are in accordance with proper progression towards the completion of the English major, please consult with an English Department Advisor or the DUS during the semester prior to the one you wish to study abroad.

 Applying to Study Abroad

 To enroll in any of the courses offered abroad, students must first apply to the Study Abroad program through the Office of Global Programs.
 Using the call numbers available on the course listing pages, students can register on Albert.
 Consult the NYU Study Abroad Program Website and the Cross-School Minor Course at Global Sites Website for updates on course offerings for specific semesters.
 To learn more about Study Abroad, students may consult NYU's Global Study Planner for more information about disciplines and countries.

 A maximum of 3 courses (plus the internship) taken abroad can count towards the major.
 Please note that with advisor approval, students ordinarily may count ONE (1) NON-ENGL-UA course taken abroad.
 Classes must be taught in English to count toward the major.